EricBright/eb-ketab/README.md

 ## Copyright

-Copyright © 2022, Eric Bright (<https://sophy.ca/>), with Reserved Font Name EB-Ketab.
+Copyright © 2022, The EB-Ketab Project Authors (<https://github.com/EricBright/eb-ketab>), with Reserved Font Name EB-Ketab.

 This font is based on N-Ketab by Naser Ebrahimi who holds the copyright to the original font (not the typeface).